TobBot2/banangrams-solver/Design.md

 3. We plan to use Dream and Core.
 Also, although not a library, we’ll be using ReScript for frontend work.

+5. Basic Banagrams library, supporting key game actions such as placing tiles, grabbing new tiles, and validating the state of the board.
+Done by 11/23.
+A graphical user interface for players to interact with the banagrams game that connects to the banagrams server hosting the game (localhost).
+Done by 11/29.
+A banagrams solver which will suggest a move given the board and the player's rack.
+Done by 12/1.
+Testing code will be written along the way (aiming for 60% on 12/5) The rest of the testing code will be written by the final demo day.